macmillanpublishers/RSuite_Word-template/README.md

 ## Mac Install

 #### Manual install step-by-step
-1. Download 'files_for_install.zip' attached to [latest release](https://github.com/macmillanpublishers/RSuite_Word-template/releases/latest).
+1. Download 'files_for_install.zip' attached to [release](https://github.com/macmillanpublishers/RSuite_Word-template/releases) that you are installing.
 2. Unzip files_for_install.zip, and open Terminal. _cd_ into the newly unzipped folder, to perform the commands in step 3 & 4 (eg: cd _/Users/username/Downloads/files_for_install_)
 3. Run this command to strip apple quarantine from downloaded files:
     ```xattr -dr com.apple.quarantine ./```